What Is Accounting?

 He takes a piece of chalk and writes the word ‘ALOE’ on the board.
 ‘A-L-O-E, class, is an acronym for the most important piece of the accounting puzzle.
 ALOE stands for assets, liabilities, and owner’s equity.
 These are the components of the basic accounting equation: assets = liabilities + owner’s equity.’

 ‘Now that you know what ALOE represents, let’s talk about what each term means.
 Assets are items that are owned, have value, and can be turned into cash.
 Bank accounts, CDs, cars, property, and machinery are all examples of assets.
 Liabilities are what is owed.
 A loan to purchase an asset is a liability.
-Owner’s equity is the amount of money that a person has invested into an organization.
+Owner’s equity is the amount of money that a person has invested in an organization.
 The investment may be in the form of a stock purchase or a capital investment made by buying into a company.
 The most important thing to remember is that both sides of the accounting equation must be equal.
 If they don’t balance, then there is a problem.’

 ‘Let me see if I understand this correctly, Professor Potter,’ Charlie says.
 ‘I am opening up a hardware store in a building that I inherited.
-I know that I have to have $30,000 to purchase inventory, $15,000 to purchase shelving, and an additional $10,000 in the bank for beginning operating costs.
+I know that I have to have $30,000 to purchase inventory, $15,000 to purchase shelving and an additional $10,000 in the bank for beginning operating costs.
 I had $20,000 of my own money saved, and I borrowed $35,000 from the bank.
 If I’m looking at this correctly, then my assets are the $30,000 in inventory plus the $15,000 in shelves I bought and installed plus the $10,000 that’s in cash that is in the bank for beginning operations.
 That means my total assets are $55,000.
 I borrowed $35,000 to get the store going, so that’s what I owe, which is a liability.
 The $20,000 is what I personally invested in the business, so that is my owner’s equity.
 My assets equal $55,000, and the sum of my liabilities and owner’s equity equals $55,000.
 Both sides of the accounting equation are equal.
 So, I balance.’

 ‘You’ve got it, Charlie,’ Professor Potter says.
 ‘Does everyone understand the basic accounting equation?’
 The entire class nods their heads.
 ‘Excellent, then we can move on.’